 3 Day San Diego Itinerary Day one: Explore San Diego’s Beautiful North County

-Start your first day in San Diego with a hike in one of San Diego’s prettiest spots: Torrey Pines State Reserve.
+From downtown, drive 20 minutes north to the community of Del Mar to start your first day in San Diego with a hike in one of San Diego’s prettiest spots: Torrey Pines State Reserve.

 Any San Diego Itinerary Should Include Hiking at the Torrey Pines State Reserve